damalialutfiani/Quizz-on-codecademy2/Learn Tableau for Data Visualization/Lesson2 Making Visualizations.md

 - [x]	**You can add multiple charts on a single sheet using the New Sheet button**
 - [ ]	A story can be a combination of sheets or dashboards.
 - [ ]	Multiple sheets can be combined into a dashboard

+7. Workbook fonts are always in Tableau Book and cannot be changed.